bugcrowd/templates/submissions/description/mobile_security_misconfiguration/tapjacking/template.md

 ## Steps to Reproduce

 1. View the source code files of the application
-1. Navigate to {{url}} and view the sensitive UI functionality does not have the attribute `"filterTouchesWhenObscured="true"`, thus allowing tapjacking attacks on certain Android OS versions
+1. Navigate to the following URL: {{url}} and view the sensitive UI functionality does not have the attribute `"filterTouchesWhenObscured="true"`, thus allowing tapjacking attacks on certain Android OS versions

 ## Proof of Concept (PoC)